Ceejaymar/TheEnds-ecommerce-backend/README.md

 ## Setup project locally

-After you cloning the repository, navigate to the project in your terminal.
+After cloning the repository, navigate to the project in your terminal.

 Make sure you have [Postgres](https://postgresapp.com/) installed and running.